 Rebranding to Brain & Behaviour

 Entrepreneurship is a psychological game.
 You go from idea to concept to plan to product to brand — and you go fast.
 You start with a thousand assumptions and slowly replace them with facts and better assumptions as you turn feedback into insights.
 At times, this can be radical.
-We're going through a radical rebranding right now from neuromarketing to brain & behaviour.
+We’re going through a pivot right now from neuromarketing to brain & behaviour.

 Therefore, I’d like to share the story of Neurofied’s evolution with you.
 In sharing my thought process, you will see why we’re so excited about this challenging move.
 And it might even help you make a similar decision one day.